EcsRx/EcsR3/docs/ecs-r3/introduction/setup.md

 ## Setup

-If you are using Monogame or Unity you can just go and get the platform specific helpers which will out the box provide you most of the infrastructure and setup required to get going, so go look there.
+If you are using `Monogame`, `Unity` or `Godot` you can just go and get the platform specific helpers which will out the box provide you most of the infrastructure and setup required to get going, so go look there.

 ---

-If you are not using Unity or Monogame and want to pioneer into a new territory then its just a case of setting up the bits that are needed for the core parts of the system to run.
+If you are not using an existing engine/framework and want to pioneer into a new territory then it's just a case of setting up the bits that are needed for the core parts of the system to run.

 ## Pre build infrastructure or not?